 2. Qantas American Express Ultimate Card

-New customers can earn those points when applying by October 2 2017, paying a $450 annual fee and spending at least $1,500 on the card within the first three months.
+New customers can earn those points when applying, paying a $450 annual fee and spending at least $1,500 on the card within the first three months.
 AMEX also throws in a complimentary return Qantas domestic flight as part of the parcel, but as of October 31 2017, will instead become a $450 annual travel credit which can be used towards the purchase of flights instead.

 Cardholders can also earn 2.5 Qantas Points per dollar spent on Qantas flights and Qantas Club lounge membership, 1.5 Qantas Points per dollar spent (uncapped) almost everywhere else including with utilities and insurers, and 0.5 Qantas Points per dollar spent on payments to government bodies in Australia.